WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

                4 Dir(s)  260 126 388 224 bytes free
 ```

 Templates contain directories named `project` and `package`, they are created by the `rsuite tmpl prjadd` and `rsuite tmpl pkgadd` commands accordingly.
-These directories contain the default RSuite project/package files.
+These directories contain the default R Suite project/package files.
 You can add/delete files according to your preference.

 **Important**: Templates have specific requirements in case of projects they have to contain a PARAMETERS file as for packages they have to contain a DESCRIPTION file.

-RSuite templates support the usage of markers - special keywords which will be replaced while creating a project/package from a custom template.
+R Suite templates support the usage of markers - special keywords which will be replaced while creating a project/package from a custom template.
 All markers have the following form: `__<word>__` for example `__ProjectName__`.
 The following markers are supported:

 - `__ProjectName__` - will be replaced with the name of the project
 - `__PackageName__` - will be replaced with the name of the package
-- `__RSuiteVersion__` - will be replaced with the used RSuite version
+- `__RSuiteVersion__` - will be replaced with the used R Suite version
 - `__RVersion__` - will be replaced with the used R version
 - `__Date__` - will be replaced with the current date
 - `__User__` - will be replaced with the username